William S. Young

-William Singleton Young (April 10, 1790 – September 20, 1827) was a U.S. representative from Kentucky, brother of Bryan Rust Young and uncle of John Young Brown.
+William Singleton Young (April 10, 1790 – September 20, 1827) was a U.S. representative from Kentucky, brother of Bryan Young and uncle of John Young Brown.

 Biography

 Young was born near Bardstown, Kentucky.
 Although he initially studied medicine with a Dr. Bemiss, of Bloomfield, he graduated from the University of Louisville, Louisville, Kentucky, with a law degree.
 He commenced practice in Bloomfield, Kentucky, and continued in this after moving to Elizabethtown, Kentucky, in 1814.
 Young owned slaves.

 Young was elected to the Nineteenth Congress.

 He was reelected to the Twentieth Congress and served from March 4, 1825, until his death in Elizabethtown, on September 20, 1827, before the assembling of the Twentieth Congress.

 He was interred in Elizabethtown Cemetery.